Canonical graph decompositions via local separations: Introduction

 \subsection{From trees of tangles to graphs of local bottlenecks}

 The work \cites{FiniteSplinters,infinitesplinter} initiated a shift of perspective from tangles to the minimum-order separations that separate them.
-Recent research~\cite{entanglements} has developed this perspective further by axiomatising these minimum-order separations through the new concept of \emph{entanglements}, and then used entanglements to come up with a new canonical construction of trees-of-tangles.\!\footnote{For ends instead of tangles, a similar construction but without entanglements had also been found by~\cite{Tim}.} As this construction works without referencing tangles, we refer to its results as \emph{tree-of-entanglements}.
-The characteristic property of a tree-of-entanglements of~$G$ is that it \emph{represents} all entanglements in~$G$, that is, for every entanglement in $G$ the decomposition tree has an edge that corresponds to some separation in that entanglement.
+Recent research~\cite{entanglements} has developed this perspective further by axiomatising these minimum-order separations through the new concept of \emph{entanglements}, and then used entanglements to come up with a new canonical construction of tangle tree-decompositions.\!\footnote{For ends instead of tangles, a similar construction but without entanglements had also been found by~\cite{Tim}.} As this construction works without referencing tangles, we refer to it as an \emph{entanglement tree-decomposition}.
+The characteristic property of an entanglement tree-decomposition of~$G$ is that it \emph{represents} all entanglements in~$G$, that is, for every entanglement in $G$ the decomposition tree has an edge that corresponds to some separation in that entanglement.

-Hence, to find a finite combinatorial description of graph-decompositions like~$\cD_r(G)$, which are obtained from trees-of-tangles of the $r$-local covering~$G_r$ by folding them to graph-decompositions of~$G$, one might try to come up with a version of `$r$-local entanglements' based on $r$-local separations, and then try to find a canonical construction of `graphs of $r$-local entanglements'.
-Roughly speaking, a `graph of $r$-local entanglements' of $G$ would be a graph-decomposition of $G$ that represents the $r$-local entanglements in~$G$.
+Hence, to find a finite combinatorial description of graph-decompositions like~$\cD_r(G)$, which are obtained from tangle tree-decompositions of the $r$-local covering~$G_r$ by folding them to graph-decompositions of~$G$, one might try to come up with a notion of `$r$-local entanglements' based on $r$-local separations, and then try to find a canonical construction of `$r$-local entanglement graph-decompositions'.
+Roughly speaking, an `$r$-local entanglement graph-decomposition' of $G$ would be a graph-decomposition of $G$ that represents the $r$-local entanglements in~$G$.

 Entanglements, however, present a challenge from an algorithmic standpoint.
 To determine whether a given set of $k$-separations constitutes an entanglement, one must compare these $k$-separations with all separations of $G$ across all orders, including those of order much larger than~$k$.
-This requirement complicates iterative algorithmic processes, which typically seek to build a tree-of-entanglements layer by layer: by starting with examining all entanglements formed by $\lek$-separations for $k = 1$, before progressively considering higher values of~$k$.
+This requirement complicates iterative algorithmic processes, which typically seek to build an entanglement tree-decomposition layer by layer: by starting with examining all entanglements formed by $\lek$-separations for $k = 1$, before progressively considering higher values of~$k$.
 This requirement also causes a theoretical problem, as we can only guarantee that our finite combinatorial theory works as intended for $r$-local separations of order $<K(G,r)$.